 Your company may be utilizing multi-layer security strategies according to best practices.
 You may be diligent in your practice of patching and updating all of the components and devices within your enterprise.
-You may have integrated a top-down cybersecurity mentality that reinforces your human firewall of users that are both trained and alert.
-Yes, there is a “but,” and the “but” is that you will never know how effective your deployed security architecture is until you subject it to a simulated attack from an actual hacker.
+You may have integrated a top-down cyber security mentality that reinforces your human firewall of users that are both trained and alert.
+Yes, there is a “but,” and the “but” is that you will never know how effective your deployed security architecture is until you subject it to a simulated cyber attack from an actual hacker.

 This is the purpose of pen testing or penetration test.
 If you have not conducted one, the start of the New Year is the perfect time to start.
 Below are eight things to consider when implementing a pen test of your network.

-- Know what a pen test is
+1. What is a penetration test? – Know what a pen test is

 A pen test is different from a vulnerability assessment.
 A vulnerability assessment is performed by using a standard software package such as Nessus to scan the public IP addresses of your enterprise.
 These automated scanners use a list of known vulnerabilities and comprise the collected results into an automated graphical report summary.
 An assessment simply shows your known vulnerabilities.
-A Pen test provides the opportunity to find how a real person can exploit vulnerabilities in your network.
-They can help determine the effectiveness of your defense mechanisms and ascertain end-user adherence to security policies.
+A pen test provides the opportunity to find how a real person can exploit vulnerabilities in your network.
+They can help determine the effectiveness of your defense mechanisms and ascertain end-user adherence to cyber security policies.
 In essence, a vulnerability assessment shows you the rabbit holes.
-A pen test shows just how far down the rabbit hole a threat can go and the damage that can result.
+A pen test shows just how far down the rabbit hole a cyber threat can go and the damage that can result.

-- Implement white-box testing
+2. Implement white-box testing

 While it is true that the person conducting the pen test is emulating the efforts of an outside attacker, you cannot maximize the value of a pen test without providing some information and direction.
 Black box testing refers to instances in which the attacker has no knowledge of the targeted system.
 The fact is however, hackers often research their targets too.
-Working collaboratively in a white-box scenario will allow you to ensure that the tester focuses on significant issues that may exist.
+Working collaboratively in a white box scenario will allow you to ensure that the tester focuses on significant issues that may exist.
 You can also request possible “what-if” scenarios tested that may concern you.

-- Test inside and out
+3. Test inside and out

-One often only thinks of implementing penetration tests from outside of the network, but a comprehensive test will include testing from the inside as well.
+One often only thinks of implementing pen tests from outside of the network, but a comprehensive test will include testing from the inside as well.
 This is because hackers utilize phishing and malware attacks to take control of privileged accounts or implant root kits within your network.
 Once a privileged account has been seized, an attacker can then maneuver throughout the confines of your network uninhibited in order to locate high value internal resources.
 Do not limit the scope of your testing to just the outside looking in.

-- It’s not a once a year endeavor
+4. It’s not a once a year endeavor

 Many IT managers look at a penetration test similarly to a yearly checkup with the doctor.
-Those companies who must adhere to PCI and other regulatory compliancy are required to conduct a pen test at least once a year.
+Those companies who must adhere to PCI and other regulatory compliance are required to conduct a pen test at least once a year.
 However, due to the growing complexity of networks today and the perpetual introduction of new updates, software implementations and virtual technology, once a year just does not cut it anymore.
-What’s more, hackers are always changing their attack strategies.
+What’s more, hackers are always changing their cyber attack strategies.
 Companies should employ periodic testing throughout the year, especially after any major deployment or change within the network.

-- Test more than just open ports
+5. Test more than just open ports

 We often equate pen testing with port testing.
 While probing ports is still important, a thorough pen test should test other components such as credential encryption, error message and email filter testing.

-- Web application testing
+6. Web application testing

 Your external facing web applications are almost a separate complex entity within your network.
 For many companies today, their web applications are the heart and soul of their business.
 Testing the effectiveness of your web application firewalls is mandatory today.
 Make sure that the team conducting the test is familiar with the OWASP published security risks.

-- Don’t ignore IoT
+7. Don’t ignore IoT

-- Make sure the tester provides remediation options
+8. Make sure the tester provides remediation options

 As mentioned, many vulnerability assessment summaries include automated generic information based on the presence of a select vulnerability.
 Make sure that the individual or team performing the test will be providing customized remediation solutions based on the exploits discovered.